cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

     - Storage Queue Data Reader
     :::

-4. Identify the latest Azure image `azure_image` from the [public update information](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json) e.g. `/communityGalleries/cadoplatform-1a38e0c7-afa4-4e0d-9c56-433a12cd67b1/images/CadoResponseV2.0/versions/2.209.0`

-5. Extract `azure.zip`  This is the ZIP that was provided by Cado Sales
+6. Extract `azure.zip`  This is the ZIP that was provided by Cado Sales

-6. Change directories into `azure/cado` which was extracted in the previous step.
+7. Change directories into `azure/cado` which was extracted in the previous step.

-7. Create a public and private ssh key.
+8. Create a public and private ssh key.
 Make sure the directory exists before running the command and do not use a passphrase:

     :::tip
     You will likely need to create the `keys` directory by running `mkdir ../keys` prior to running the next step